 Here is another one of those secret gems I have learned about on my travels: Niagara on the Lake is one of Canada’s best-kept secrets!
-If you are planning a visit to Niagara Falls, it is well worth journeying the extra 20 minutes beyond the stunning waterfalls to visit the charming town of Niagara on the Lake.
+If you are planning a visit to Niagara Falls, it is well worth journeying the extra 20 minutes beyond the stunning waterfalls to visit this charming town of Niagara on the Lake.

-Niagara-on-the-Lake was awarded that title in the 1996 “Communities in Bloom” competition and BLOOM it was, while I had my short visit to this historic town.
+It is alive and blooming, not only with the most amazing flower gardens everywhere but also with tourists who have come to see “Canada’s Prettiest Town” Niagara-on-the-Lake was awarded that title in the 1996 “Communities in Bloom” competition and BLOOM it was, while I had my short visit to this historic town.

 Disclosure: My trip to Niagara-on-the-Lake was courtesy of King Tours.
 Niagara-on-the-Lakes if one of the stops along the way with the Niagara Falls Tour.
 Take the tour, it is worth it!
 The opinions expressed here are my completely my own!